P403n1x87/austin/README.md

 When profiling in memory mode with the `-m` or `--memory` switch, the metric value at the end of each line is the memory delta between samples, measured in bytes.
-In full mode (`-f` or `--full` switches), each samples ends with three
-values: the time delta, any positive memory delta (memory allocations) or zero and any negative memory delta (memory releases) or zero.
+In full mode (`-f` or `--full` switches), each sample ends with a comma-separated list of three values: the time delta, the idle state (1 for idle, 0 otherwise) and the RSS memory delta (positive for memory allocations, negative for deallocations).
+This way it is possible to estimate wall-clock time, CPU time and memory pressure, all from a single run.

 > **NOTE** The reported memory allocations and deallocations are obtained by
 > computing resident memory deltas between samples.
 Hence these values give an